brettscott/cloudflare-worker-tunnel-mysql-example/README.md

         - Type: "tcp"
         - URL: "host.docker.internal:3306"

-Note, if you're not running `cloudflared` and MySQL within Docker, use `tcp://localhost:3306` or the appropriate host on your private network.
+Note, if you're NOT running MySQL within Docker, use Service: `tcp://127.0.0.1:3306`.

-This will automatically create a DNS CNAME on the domain, pointing to your Tunnel.
+_Ignore warnings regarding DNS entry not existing.
+This will automatically create a DNS CNAME on the domain, pointing to your Tunnel._

 ![alt text](./docs/cloudflare-tunnel-setup.jpg "Cloudflare Tunnel dockerised MySQL")